DanielBMarkham/Info-Ops/manuscript/chapter16.md

 The analysis has done its job when both the customer and us have a stable shared mental model on how this deck is going to look and work.
 We test that stability by using simplified structural proxies, things like floorplan games, diagrams, or modeling clay.
 Put a different way, we walk the Analysis Model asking ourselves which outstanding questions are in the way of making the customer happy (i.e. facilitating the behavior the customer desires).
 Then we ask those questions, either directly or by creating a structural proxy that contextualizes and facilitates the discussion.
 In the begining, most questions can just be asked.
 The structure's in our head.
 But with any kind complex, ongoing project, important questions need some kind of structural proxy in order for people to make sense of them.

-Now we know we have what we need, if required by building code, we'll draw up some blueprints and get a sign-off.
+Now we know we have what we need.
+If required by building code, we'll draw up some blueprints and get a sign-off.
 Heck if we've been updating our online model as we go, we may already have that completed.
 If a blueprint is not required, we'll simply move on.

 ## Links